CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/capturedetails.md

 ### Index

-The starting index of this capture in the input text.
+The starting index of the capture.

 | | |
 |--------------------|---------------------------|